waitinfuture/emapreduce/intl.en-US/Data Development/FAQ about data development.md

 ## How do I view logs on OSS?

-1. Log on to the EMR console.
-Go to the Workflows page.
-In the left-side navigation pane, click the workflow whose logs you want to view.
-Click the **Records** tab.
+1. Log on to the EMR console and click the Data Platform tab.
+Find the project, and click Workflows in the Action column.
+In the left-side navigation pane of the page that appears, click the workflow whose logs you want to view.
+Click the **Records** tab in the lower part of the page.
-2. On the **Records** tab, find the execution record that you want to view, and click **Details** in the Action column.
+2. On the **Records** tab, find the workflow instance that you want to view, and click **Details** in the Action column.
 On the **Job Instance Info** tab of the page that appears, obtain the ID of the cluster where the job is run.
 3. Go to the OSS://mybucket/emr/spark directory and find the folder named after the cluster ID.
 4. Go to the OSS://mybucket/emr/spark/clusterID/jobs directory, which contains folders named after job IDs.
 Each directory stores the operational logs of a job.